January 6 defendant found guilty of two felonies in Alleghany County

 Prosecutors argued he not only violated state law but also the conditions of his release, and he was subsequently incarcerated.

 Note: A previous version of this article incorrectly stated Haynes was found guilty of Malicious Wounding.
 That was Haynes’ original charge, but it has since been amended to Unlawful Wounding.
-Both are felonies.
-This article now reflects that amendment.
+This article now reflects that amendment, as well as more accurately stating that Haynes was found guilty after a plea of no contest.

 Copyright 2022 WDBJ.
 All rights reserved.